stephanbroek/rpg-pad/README.md

-Lots of other things will obviously be made aswell but for now these are the main features I'm looking at from the start
+Lots of other things will obviously be made aswell but for now these are the main features I'm looking at from the start.

+---

 Copyright (C) 2013 Stephan Broek